gbbns/static.gbbns.co/content/uses.md

 type = "page"
 layout = "single"
 +++
-Sometimes I get asked what 'what make is that', 'where did you get that from' or just what tools etc. I use day to day, and after reading the [page of at Wes Bos' site](http://wesbos.com/uses) I thought I'd shamelessly copy the format :)
+Sometimes I get asked what 'what make is that', 'where did you get that from' or just what tools etc. I use day to day, and after reading the [uses page of at Wes Bos' site](http://wesbos.com/uses) I thought I'd shamelessly copy the format :)

 ## Editor + Terminal
 Currently using [VS Code](https://code.visualstudio.com/), yes I have tried [Sublime](https://www.sublimetext.com/3), [Atom](https://atom.io/) et al. but I keep finding myself heading back to VS Code.
 I love the speed of it, I love the extensions, but overall after 8+ years of using the [grown up Visual Studio](https://www.visualstudio.com/) it feels very familiar.

 Until recently (the last 3 or so years) I've never really done things via the command line, however I now use [iTerm2](https://www.iterm2.com/) with [Oh My ZSH](http://ohmyz.sh/)

-## Desktop Apps
+## Apps

 * Sketch & Zeplin
 * Spotify